 - Fill Cupcakes with whipped cream or melted marshmallows.
 Fit decorating bag with large star tip.
-Fill bag with the filling of your choice.
+Fill the bag with the filling of your choice.
 Pipe on the circular top of each cupcake and mounding filling slightly in center.

 - Garnish each cupcake with chocolate organic peanut butter or any frosting that you like.
-Store in refrigerator.
+Store in the refrigerator.

 You can use unsalted room temperature butter, however, it tastes fantastic with coconut oil.
 We filled these with a mix of chocolate and regular marshmallows (2 cups) that we melted over steam.
 See the picture, but whipped cream or whipped frosting, cream cheese frosting, would work perfectly too.
 You got to let the melted marshmallows cool down before filling the pastry bag, and of course, cupcakes should be also cooled completely.